 express why I needed the help.
 I think my husband would have listened to me.
 The consequences of not having had help, plus the effects of a c-section and pushing myself too hard when I should have been recovering, I believe, contributed greatly to my postpartum depression.
 How You Really Feel About Each Other's Families

 I am extremely lucky in that I've pretty much hit the jackpot when it comes to in-laws.
 I love my husband's family so much that I almost didn't want to leave after having lived in his grandmother's basement for the six months we holed up there during my pregnancy.
 Of course, all that intense time spent with his grandma, his mom, his aunt, his siblings, and his cousins (who were often there) meant we dealt with a ton of family dynamic stuff.
 And no matter how much you love someone's family, they're still someone else's family, so there will always be things to talk through.
 I'm glad we had the opportunity to work through that stuff in advance.

 Those Horrible Things About Yourself That You're Terrified Of Passing Onto Your Future Baby

 We all have those things about ourselves that we are terrified we might pass onto our progeny.
 A hoarding habit.
 A tendency to overshare in awkward conversations.
-Ears that are so big they invite tons of attention on the playground (that one is all me).
+Ears that are so big they invite tons of attention on the playground (that one is